Why I Love Color

 My natural curatorial eye is always seeking out the best way to tell a story, and color often will inform how I set a collection apart or make it noticeable.
 Do we create a single backdrop for it in a particular shade?
 Or can we visually connect the collection throughout a space using color, even if pieces are not all displayed in one area?
 Sometimes, all it takes is a fresh set of (experienced) eyes to help you develop that visual language.

 Above all else, my fundamental goal is to create a joyous backdrop for my clients to live their lives to the fullest.
-I want my designs to put people at ease and make them comfortable and proud of their lives – and the spaces that help them define them.
+I want my designs to put people at ease and make them comfortable and proud of their lives – and the spaces that help to define them.
 Everything I do is about helping my clients live well.
 But “living well” doesn't automatically come from being surrounded by expensive fabrics or luxe finishes; rather, it's about living with an appreciation for the things that make you happy.

 Ask yourself what it is that inspires and appeals to you.
 Your home should tell your story and be made up of the things that you love most, collected and assembled thoughtfully to inspire you each day.
 At Dane Austin Design, we take that knowledge and bring it to life with confidence, clarity, and creativity.
 If you're all about boring builder beige, I may not be the designer for you.
 But if you're looking for somebody to go on an exciting, introspective design journey with, you've come to the right place.